The Introvert's Professional-Life Blog

 How to Bring Out the Hidden Gems of the Introverted Employee

-This greater Boston area workshop will be a fun educational day for anyone who either is an introvert or who works with one.
-Is that you, your boss, your colleague, or your employee?
-Come find out some tactics that work for and with quiet people.
+This greater Boston area workshop was designed to be a fun educational day for anyone who either is an introvert or who works with one.

 University of New Hampshire Professional Development & Training

 Portsmouth/Pease: Thursday, October 10, 9:30 a.m.-4 p.m., 0.6 CEUs, $235, lunch included

 LonerWolf | We Connect The Disconnected This is a fun site with lots of interesting avenues to explore.

 Psychologist Carl Jung is credited with the first identification of the personality dimensions that include introversion and extraversion with the publication of his book, Psychological Types in 1921.

 Jung believed that we function on a continuum of intro/extraversion and that we adapt best when we can move back and forth.
 Any place on the continuum is healthy.
 But he also recognized that we have innate preferences.
 He believed that awareness of the continuum could improve our ability to move on it.

 The Introvert's Guide to Professional Success: How to Let Your Quiet Competence Be Your Career Advantage with a Program to Leverage Your Strengths